-You will submit your review in plain text (e.g. a .txt file or just in a regular email).
-That way I can quickly cut and paste it.
-If you need to use pdf for equations or whatever, that's OK. .tex .doc and .docx formats are NOT OK.
+You will submit your review in plain text.
+Compose it in a notepad or just in a regular email, then cut and paste it into the box to the right of the paper in canvas/crocodoc.
+If you need to use pdf for equations or whatever, that's OK to add in addition to the text comments.. .tex .doc and .docx formats are NOT OK FOR REVIEWS.